 4. Install fire-resistant windows and siding

 Replace single-pane windows with dual-pane tempered glass.
-Dual panes are 2 sheets of glass with space between them.
+Dual panes are two sheets of glass with space between them.

 Single-pane windows are more susceptible to breakage from exposure to a wildfire's heat.